Home Lab Setup | Building an Effective Cybersecurity Learning Environment

 • Ubuntu Desktop – We highly recommend familiarizing yourself with this Operating System to create a custom attack platform

-• Windows Server Evaluation Center – Mircosoft’s repository for various versions of server software.
+• Windows Server Evaluation Center – Mircosoft’s repository for various server software versions.
 The licenses typically last about 180 days

 • Kali Linux – The most popular choice for an “attack platform”